0x00002a/AdjustableLCDs/README.md

 - X offset

 There is also the ability to save variouse states of transformation, and support for moving from one to another over time (animation).
+See the video for a guide on that

 Location can be either relative to rotation (rotations will be applied relative to the origional location), or absolute (rotations will be applied relative to the offset location).
-Plus the offset for rotation can be changed, letting you pivot an lcd from the center, bottom, etc.

 Other features: